 Another Retail Spin:

-Curt’s association with Koelsch led to a partnership at 15th East and 15th South in a very successful Cosmic spin-off business named Smokey’s Records.
-Like the Cosmic had done at 9th & 9th, Smokey’s helped anchor an artistic business district at the corner of 15th & 15th between the University of Utah and Westminster College, along with the neighboring King’s English Bookstore.
+Curt’s association with Koelsch led to a partnership at 15th East and 15th South in a very successful Cosmic Aeroplane spin-off business named Smokey’s Records.
+Like the Cosmic had done at 9th & 9th, Smokey’s helped anchor an artistic business district at the corner of 15th & 15th between the University of Utah and Westminster College, along with the neighboring King’s English bookstore.

 Read more about Smokey’s Records at Cosmic Generations Vol. I